roeszler/reabook/README.md

 </details>

-### Deployment Environment (Heroku)
+### Deployment Environment (Render)
 <details>
 <summary >
-The steps to create a server side Database and deploy to Heroku...
+The steps to create a server side Database and deploy to Render...
 </summary>

-* Login Heroku and create new Heroku app
+* Login Render and create new Render app
-* In 'settings' tab: set the build packs to `heroku/python`.
+* In 'settings' tab: set the build packs to `Render/python`.
-* In 'resources' tab: search and set the add-on to `heroku-postgresql` under a `hobby-dev` plan.
+* In 'resources' tab: search and set the add-on to `Render-postgresql` under a `hobby-dev` plan.
 * In 'settings' tab: Reveal config vars, add and save KEY : VALUE variables in this order :
   * CREDS : Copy and paste entire contents of 'your' creds.json file
   * PORT : 8000